|Drug DUI and Cannabis|

 What are the effects of THC on the brain of a driver?

 For both DUI attorneys and medical experts in the courts, this is a concept known as THC Kinetics and involves the concept of Hysteresis.
 Recently I attended a seminar that covered key issues, Questions and Answers on Drug DUI with Dr. Stefan Rose of University Medical & Forensic Consultants, Inc. We learned that during the time of smoking marijuana and during the intoxication period (if one occurs) the blood and brain THC concentrations are in disequilibrium with each other.
-This disequilibrium is called “counterclockwise hysteresis”.
+Another term for disequilibrium is “counterclockwise hysteresis”.
 When the THC blood levels are high the intoxication is low.
 When the THC blood levels are low, the intoxication (if present) is high, but only for a short time (minutes to an hour or so).
 Therefore it is IMPOSSIBLE to predict any pharmacologic effect at any point in time based on a blood THC test result.
 Nevertheless, there are harsh sanctions / penalties for refusing to take a test, when asked.

 What is the scientific basis for urine testing and prediction of impairment by a driver?